Colfax Cemetery

 History

-The Colfax-Todds Valley Consolidated Tribe of the Colfax Rancheria has a web page about the cemetery.
+The Colfax-Todds Valley Consolidated Tribe has a web page about the cemetery.

 Weimar Sanatorium Cemetery